cyberark/conjur/design/authenticators_api.md

 but that's not entirely true. some authenticators need further configuration than just configuring a webservice and enabling the authenticator in the ENV (for example, authn-oidc needs to load variables).
-So while a user will get _some_ value using this API, it won't fully let him know that he can use the authenticator.
+So while a user will get _some_ value using this API, it won't fully let him know that he can use the authenticator, which is the purpose of this.

 ## Feature Overview